top of page

 Below is a slideshow that displays the designed trigger points, interstitials and provision for the Gigworker experience.

-Results
+Results (what improved)

 Key Takeaways